manojlds/cmd/README.md

 # cmd #

 A C# Library to run external programs / commands in a simpler way.
-It is inspired from the [sh](https://github.com/amoffat/sh) library for Python.
+It is inspired from the [sh](https://github.com/amoffat/sh) library for Python, and is intended to showcase the "dynamic" features of C#

 **How to get it?**